khrykin/BlackBird/README.md

 cmake --build Build
 ```

-To conveniently build and re-start the standalone app on macOS:
+To conveniently build and restart the standalone app on macOS:

 ```
 ./macos_rerun